 - Check to see if the URL matches.

-- Listen for an Identify API call (this is what sends Hotjar User Attributes).
+- Check the existing User Attributes.
+If the don’t match, listen for an Identify API call (this is what sends Hotjar User Attributes).

 - The API call will trigger a check to see if Hotjar needs to show a Survey or Feedback widget.